sonyarianto/hcli/README.md

 # hcli
-Handy CLI, small program to detect availability of popular app on your system e.g. Git, Node, npm etc and display its version.
+HandyCLI, small program to detect availability of popular app on your system e.g. Git, Node, npm etc and display its version.

 ## Sample output